 Center for Public Health and Human Rights

-In observance of National Women and Girls HIV/AIDS Awareness Day, please join CPHHR and Representative Barbara Lee (Co-Chair of the Congressional HIV/AIDS Caucus) for a briefing on Mass Incarceration, Drug Policy and HIV/AIDS.
+In observance of National Women and Girls HIV/AIDS Awareness Day, the CPHHR and Representative Barbara Lee (Co-Chair of the Congressional HIV/AIDS Caucus) gave a briefing on Mass Incarceration, Drug Policy and HIV/AIDS.

 This Special Series was launched at AIDS 2016 in Durban and includes comments and comprehensive global reviews of HIV and related infections in prisoners.